 A product launch plan is a document that details the tasks and timelines behind getting users to interact with your new product or a new feature.

 Creating a product launch plan will make it easier to identify your goals, set out your strategy, and designate tasks for different teams and members.
-It sounds like this one document has a lot to cover, but with a designer or just a good online roadmap maker, you can design a roadmap that will help you implement your launch strategy and get your whole organization aligned around a single source of truth.
+It sounds like this one document has a lot to cover, but with a good online roadmap maker, you can design a roadmap that will help you implement your launch strategy and get your whole organization aligned around a single source of truth.

 When preparing your next product launch, you need to ensure that all bases are covered.
 Start from customer and UX research then progress steadily through all other key actions, like adding milestones and checklists.
 Here are our top tips for product management team success with their product launch plans.